 Custom menus allow you to fully control the links that appear in your navigation menu- you can even add links to website and pages not on your blog!

-Below’s an example of a custom menu with nested pages and custom links:
+Below’s an example of a custom menu with sub-menu of links and custom links:

 Custom Menu Video Tutorial